 Social Activities for Emotional Well-being

-- Play with a therapy dog
+- Play a game together

 - Volunteer together at an animal shelter